GiovanniNoe02/Topic-Modeling-on-Summarized-News-Articles/README.md

 -   text_mining_project_utils.py - Python file containing the scripts for the functions created in the function setup notebook

+Before executing code it is necessary to download the data and correctly set the directories in the variuos notebooks.

 The notebooks should be executed in the following order:
 -   Function_Setup.ipynb